Derived property formulas part 1: Operations and allowed values

 <value> can be:

-• A string representing a number, for example "1" or "1.123" (converting other data types to numbers should be supported soon)
+• A string that can be parsed to a number, for example '1' or '1.123' (parsing other data types to numbers should be supported soon)

-• An entity component that returns a number
+• An entity component that is a suitable string

-• Any nested operation providing it returns a number
+• Any nested operation that returns a suitable string or period

 Note this operation converts the following to 0: